 Dissect A Frog

-- Read a frog related book.
-The Frog and Toad series by Arnold Lobel are wonderful for young kids.
+- Read a frog-related book.
+The Frog and Toad series by Arnold Lobel is wonderful for young kids.
 The beanbag frogs above can be used to represent frog and toad as the story is being told.

 - The Frog Prince, a fairy tale, is also a classic story with great discussion potential for all ages.

 - Write your own frog story, first with the frog as a personified character, then with the frog as an actual animal frog.
 For beginning writers, there’s nothing wrong with the adult doing much of the physical writing for them.
 They can write captions to illustrations or copy the story later for practice.

 - Learn about classification and how humans like to put animals and plants into categories.
 Frogs are in the category “amphibian”.
 What are the characteristics that put it in this group?

 - Learn more about habitats.
 What do frogs need to live?

 - Frogs are considered an “indicator” species, which means when the frogs start to die off we know something is wrong with their habitat in general.
 Find out more about indicator species and what makes frogs one.